zzhuyii/zzhuyii/README.md

-I’m currently a Postdoc Research Fellow in Department of Mechanical Engineering and in Department of Civil and Environmental Engineering at University of Michigan.
+I’m joining Michigan Tech as an assistant professor in department of Civil, Environmental, and Geospatial Engineering.

-My primary research focus is on simulation, design, and fabrication of origami-inspired functional structures.
+My primary research focus is on understanding the mechanics behind adaptive reconfiguration of engineered structures like origami systems, soft robots, architected materials, and many others.
+My work develop simulation methods, inverse design algorithms, and fabrication methods for these adaptive and reconfigurable structures.

-My GitHub wbspace is for publishing codes I wrote for computational origami, including packages for simulation and inverse-design of functional origami structures with multi-physical behaviors.
+My GitHub wbspace is for publishing codes I wrote for computational various active structures.
+Currently there are two major packages.

+1) Sim-FAST (Simulator For Active STructures): This package is developed for capturing the large deformation kinematics and load-carrying behaviors of all kinds of active structures.
+These are structures that can change their forms for various functions.
+2) SWOMPS (Sequentially Working Origami Multi-Physics Simulator): This pakge is developed for simulation of active origami with multi-physical behaviors.

 Please feel free to reach me at:
-E-mail: yizhucee@umich.edu
+E-mail: yzhu2@mtu.edu

 To learn more about my research on my personal webpage: https://sites.google.com/view/yi-zhu